where to travel in october barbados

 Where to stay: Coral Reef Club

-With 88 classically designed suites, beautifully landscaped gardens, sweeping views of the calm Caribbean Sea, and a stunning spa, there’s no question as to why Coral Reef Club is known as one of the best hotels in Barbados.
+With 88 classically designed suites, beautifully landscaped gardens, sweeping views of the calm Caribbean Sea, and a stunning spa, there’s no question as to why Coral Reef Club is one of the best hotels in Barbados.
 This family-owned and run hotel is the epitome of elegance, rivalled only by its sister hotel, The Sandpiper.
-Set on a picturesque beachfront, this is not a hotel to rest on its laurels, having recently expanded its five-star offering to include luxury cottages, as well as enhancements to the club’s five-star spa, gym, tennis courts and the highly-anticipated addition of padel courts.
-The hotel’s flagship restaurant overlooks Barbados’ west coast – and will host renowned chef Ollie Dabbous this autumn with a new seasonal menu soundtracked by local calypso, jazz, piano and reggae bands.
+Set on a picturesque beachfront, this is not a hotel to rest on its laurels, having recently expanded its five-star offering to include luxury cottages, as well as enhancements to the club’s spa, gym, tennis courts and the highly-anticipated addition of padel courts.
+The hotel’s flagship restaurant overlooks Barbados’ west coast and serves fresh seafood and classic Caribbean cuisine created by executive chef, Hance Bannister.

 From £820 per night.